shamvoke/shamvoke/_posts/2025-09-06-meet-bree-my-creative-sidekick.md

 >That's **Bree**.

 More than just a design element.
 Bree is the official <ins>brand mascot</ins> for **WEBMEKA**, a Creative Design Agency dedicated to bringing fresh energy and unique ideas to every project.
-Bree is the face of our team's energy and creativity.
+Bree is the face of webmeka team's energy and creativity.

 <script type="module" src="https://unpkg.com/@splinetool/viewer@1.10.56/build/spline-viewer.js"></script>
 <spline-viewer hint loading-anim-type="spinner-small-dark" url="https://prod.spline.design/YRXzrIX2A9CvY195/scene.splinecode" style="width: 100%; height: 380px;"></spline-viewer>